UniversalDevicesInc/html-node-views/README.md

 Testing Information and examples for html node views.
 This document is intended for developers and testers.
 HTML Node Views are not production ready.

 # Requirements:
-UD Mobile for iOS version 1.1.43 or greater.
-Coming soon to Android.
+UD Mobile for iOS version 1.1.47 or greater or Android 1.1.45 or greater.

 # Known Issues:
 (1) Support for multiple addresse '{"setObservedAddresses": []}' is not fully implemented, currently testing basic functionality for attached nodes.